JuhaLuukkonen/html5-test/README.md

       - React form about list of participants - React style issues

 ## TODO:
-      - Down arrow beside Name title is located too high - titles do not match baseline
+      - Down arrow beside Name title is located too high - titles do not match baseline - maby feature?
-      - Set cancel and save buttons side by side
       - Make sure all size settings in UI

 ## Install and running app